nicolasberube/Arzette_Randomizer/README.md

 Include life-ups (extra hearts) in the pool.

 ### bonus_scrolls
 Includes the bonus minigame scrolls location in the pool.
-This is not implemented yet, since we need to separate locations in the world and locations as rewards.
-Doing this would make including NPCs in the general item pool possible.
-Also, each bonus scroll is automatically linked to the level they are in, so the logic needs to be modified accordingly.
+The scrolls will only spawn in open locations, not as quest rewards - even though they probably could be given as quest rewards without crashing with the current game mod.
+Also, each bonus scroll is automatically linked to the level they are in, so there will be one and only one bonus scroll per level.

 ### bonus_rewards
 Includes the rupees rewards of the bonus minigame scrolls in the pool.